Blog

 In many cases, drugs like finasteride and minoxidil can help men regrow lost hair, although there’s no guarantee this will happen.

-Biotin vitamins aren’t medical treatments for hair loss, but the nutrient is an essential building block for new hair.
+Biotin vitamins aren’t a medical treatment for hair loss, but the nutrient is an essential building block for new hair.

 According to a systematic review, these supplements may help your body grow healthy hair with an extra biotin boost, particularly if you suffer from a deficiency.